fontforge/designwithfontforge.com/en-US/Completing_the_Lower_Case.md

 Their shapes indicate that they belong in the same group, even though they are subtly different.
 The terminals are one of the identifying traits of a font, and generally are repeated on many of the letter forms.

-However, excessive dependence on modularity shows its own marks in a design, and therefore should be avoided — unless that is a look you want.
+However, excessive dependence on modularity shows its own marks in a design, and therefore should be avoided &mdash; unless that is a look you want.

 ## Proceeding with the other lower case letters